City of Leeds: Economy

 Leeds has a diverse economy with the service sector now dominating over the traditional manufacturing industries.
 It is the location of one of the largest financial centres in England outside London.
 New tertiary industries such as retail, call centres, offices and media have contributed to a high rate of economic growth.
 This is a chart of trend of regional gross value added of Leeds at current basic prices with figures in millions of pounds.

 Education

 Education Leeds, a non-profit company owned by Leeds City Council, provided educational services between 2001 and 2011.
 In April 2011 Leeds City Council disbanded Education Leeds and has consolidated educational services into the Children's Services Department of the council itself.

+Media

+Television

+The area has regional studios and broadcasting centres which broadcast from Leeds: